AntonKueltz/AntonKueltz.github.io/_posts/2023-07-17-bandera-mountain.md

 ![image-title-here](/images/bandera-sunset-2.jpg){:class="img-responsive"}

-While descending through the trees on the way down, as dusk was falling, there was also quite a nice views of McClellan Butte, directly South across I-90, looking quite imposing with it's distinct summit block.
+While descending through the trees on the way down, as dusk was falling, there was also quite a nice view of McClellan Butte, directly South across I-90, looking quite imposing with it's distinct summit block.

 ![image-title-here](/images/bandera-mcclellan.jpg){:class="img-responsive"}